What’s New in 2026

 Labor Union Regulations

 Missouri is a right-to-work state.
-Employees cannot be required to join a union or pay union fees as a condition of employment.
+Employees can’t be required to join a union or pay union fees as a condition of employment.

 The National Labor Relations Board hears most labor disputes involving private employers and employees.